 - Collaboration and other research and development revenues were

-$5.7 millionfor the three months ended March 31, 2020, compared to $2.1 millionfor the same period in 2019.
-The $3.7 millionincrease was primarily attributable to an increase in revenue recognized pursuant to our strategic alliance with Allergan.
+$6.5 millionfor the three months ended March 31, 2021, compared to $5.7 millionfor the same period in 2020.
+The majority of the revenue recognized this quarter was attributable to the Company’s strategic alliance with Bristol Myers Squibb.

 - Research and development expenses increased by

-$18.7 million, to $34.6 millionfor the three months ended March 31, 2020, from $15.8 millionfor the same period in 2019.
-The $18.7 millionincrease was primarily attributable to increased process and platform development expenses driven by increased manufacturing and clinical related costs, including costs under our profit-sharing arrangement with Allergan in the United Statesfor EDIT-101, and expenses incurred related to an in-license arrangement entered into during the first quarter of 2020.
+$7.3 million, to $41.9 millionfor the three months ended March 31, 2021, from $34.6 millionfor the same period in 2020.
+The $7.3 millionincrease was primarily attributable to sublicense and license fees primarily related to success payments under certain of our license agreements, as well as increased manufacturing and clinical related costs, during the first quarter of 2021.